Skatteetaten/aurora-gradle-plugin/README.md

       showViolations = false
     }

-**Sonarqube**

-By default Sonarqube scan is enabled and ads a testdependency to kotlin-test.
-Add sonarqube as a plugin in your project 'build.gradle.kts' to enable the sonarqube step.
-To disable;

-    aurora.applySonarqubeScan=false

 **Jacoco**

 By default the [jacoco plugin](https://docs.gradle.org/current/userguide/jacoco_plugin.html) will be activated.
 Default value for xml.destination = file("${buildDir}/reports/jacoco/report.xml").
 It can